-Dr. McDougall’s Organic Split Pea Soup
+Eat This: Dr. McDougall's Organic Split Pea Soup

 Oftentimes, soup can be extraordinarily high in sodium, but not this variety.
 Dr. McDougall's Organic Spilt Pea Soup only packs 290 milligrams per one cup serving, which is about 12 percent of your daily allowance.
 That's about one-third of what most soups contain in a typical serving.
 Plus, it tastes so good, you won't even notice a difference!

-Bar Harbor Lobster Bisque
+Eat This: Bar Harbor Lobster Bisque

 Never tried one of Bar Harbor's soups?
 Amazon describes the New England company's lobster bisque as "restaurant quality", and we think it's worth a spot on your stove.
 Lobster meat is the first ingredient listed on this can of bisque, which means you won't be shorted on the seafood either.

-Amy’s Thai Coconut Soup
+Eat This: Amy's Thai Coconut Soup

 Amy's whips up an authentic Tom Kha Phak, or Thai coconut soup.
 Sweet coconut milk is spiced with soothing herbs such as lemongrass and kaffir lime leaf.
 Sweet potatoes, tofu, shiitake mushrooms, and green beans also had flavor and heartiness to the soup.
 Quite honestly, this soup may be hard to match in a homemade attempt, so thankfully Amy's has got you covered when you want to impress dinner guests!